 With the change of the season comes a change of produce and a desire to eat a bit differently.
 It’s also still a great time for foraging and the hedges seem particularly abundant this year.

 There is an abundance of delicious local autumn produce.
 Bramley apples, of course, are prominent when you are from County Armagh, but pears too although you don’t see them growing here so often.
 Crab apples make a beautiful red or pink jelly that is great with cheese.
 Quince likewise if you can hold of them.

-The damsons came and went (I made damson jam and a really great damson ice cream) but the hedges are still vibrant with the last of the blackberries, beautifully scented honeysuckle, jewel red rosehips which are very high in vitamin C ( higher than almost any other foodstuff ) and can be used to make your own cough syrup, these also make a beautiful jelly on their own or with the apples.
+The damsons came and went (I made damson jam and a really great damson ice cream) but the hedges are still vibrant with the last of the blackberries, beautifully scented honeysuckle, jewel red rosehips which are very high in vitamin C ( higher than almost any other foodstuff ) which can be used to make your own cough syrup as my mother always did.
+These also make beautiful jelly on their own or with the apples.

 Walnuts, medlars and chestnuts are all in season now too.

 On the vegetable front cauliflowers are great at this time of year, I often just roast them with a little olive oil, salt and pepper and a sprinkle of turmeric (another antioxidant) or use them in a vegetable curry.

 Cavolo Nero should be appearing soon.
 This is a robust cabbage (and my absolute favourite)with long very dark green leaves and is wonderful in soups or simply plunged into boiling water and cooked on high without a lid until tender, then squeeze out the water and serve with really good olive oil and salt and pepper.
 Super nutritious and delicious.

 Pumpkins and squashes (high in magnesium and Vitamin A) will be arriving shortly.
 These are great in a vegetable curry, soup or simply roasted, not to mention pumpkin pie which is perfect for a Halloween treat.